majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ![](https://github.com/majianjia/nnom/blob/master/docs/A%20Temporary%20Guide%20to%20NNoM/nnom_structures.png)

-Next, we need APIs to create layers and build the model structures.
+Those APIs listed below will help you to create layers and build the model structures.

 # APIs
 **layer APIs** and **construction APIs** are used to build a model.